 Hispanic Heritage Month, also known as Latinx/Latine Heritage Month, recognizes the contributions and influence of Hispanic and Latine Americans to the history, culture, and achievements of the United States.
-It is important to recognize that these definitions can mean different things to different people.
+It is important to recognize that these definitions can mean different things within the community.
 To align on what we mean by each word, here are some definitions.

 Hispanic: People who speak Spanish and/or descend from Spanish-speaking populations (ethnolinguistic category).

 Latinx: Inclusive American-centric description for people who are from or who descend from Latin America.

 Latine: Inclusive Spanish language-centric description for people who are from or who descend from Latin America.

 However, where do the countless Hispanic and Latine individuals not recognized as “Americans” fit in this celebration?
 It is hard to celebrate an idea that does not fully encompass the Hispanic and Latine community in its entirety.
 We are the undocumented immigrants that contribute to the world without recognition.
 We are the guerrilleres that have challenged “traditionalism” within our cultures to demonstrate that we are so much more than a stereotype or cultural expectation.
 We are biculturalism and multiculturalism, reflecting multiracial identities, Indigenous ancestries, immigration, and generations of community.
 We are the largest ethnic group (18.7%), second only to non-Hispanic, non-Latine white people in the United States, in a country that continuously invalidates our existence.